cdibbs/foss-giving/index.md

 # Furthering FOSS through giving

-TL;DR - If you've come to support this author or his FOSS-ter projects, thank you!
+TL;DR - If you've come to support this author or one of his FOSS-ter projects, thank you!
 Here are the options.

 ## Donation options